-As a rough indication a taxi from the airport to the city centre will cost between € 20–30.
+As a rough indication a taxi from the airport to the city centre will cost between € 20–30, depending on the traffic.
 A taxi ride within the city will cost between € 5-10.
 A double fare is applicable between midnight and 05:00 am.

 Greece is a Member-State of the European Union and has ratified the Schengen Agreement.
 Citizens traveling inside the E.U. just need to display their police I.D.
 Card without the need of a passport.
 However, a passport is necessary for a number of other transactions, such as currency exchange, purchases, etc.

 Visas are not required by holders of valid passports from the following non-E.U. countries if they want to visit Greece and remain in the country for up to 3 months (90 days) within a chronological period of 6 months: Andorra, Argentina, Australia, Brazil, Brunei, Canada, Chile, Costa Rica, Croatia, El Salvador, Guatemala, Honduras, Israel, Japan, Malaysia, Mexico, Monaco, New Zealand, Nicaragua, Panama, Paraguay, S. Marino, Singapore, South Korea, USA, Uruguay, Vatican, Venezuela (source: www.visitgreece.gr)